ashiklom/pecan.book/developers_guide/Using-Git.md

 Most people will not be able to work in the PEcAn repository directly and will need to create a fork of the PEcAn source code in their own folder.
 To fork PEcAn into your own github space ([github help: "fork a repo"](https://help.github.com/articles/fork-a-repo)).
 This forked repository will allow you to create branches and commit changes back to GitHub and create pull requests to the master of PEcAn.

 The forked repository is the only way for external people to commit code back to PEcAn and BETY.
 The pull request will start a review process that will eventually result in the code being merged into the main copy of the codebase.
 See https://help.github.com/articles/fork-a-repo for more information,  especially on how to keep your fork up to date with respect to the original.
-(Rstudio users should also see [[Git + Rstudio | Using-Git#git--rstudio ]], below)
+(Rstudio users should also see [Git + Rstudio](Using-Git.md#git--rstudio), below)

 You can setup SSH keys to make it easier to commit cod back to GitHub.
 This might especially be true if you are working from a cluster, see [set up ssh keys](https://help.github.com/articles/generating-ssh-keys)